Akshayak603/Akshayak603/README.md

 - 🌱 I’m currently learning apache for data engineering and react for frontend development.
 - 👯 I’m looking to collaborate on react, react-native framework or python ,scala projects
 - 🤔 I’m looking for help with data engineering (apache)
-- 💬 Ask me about web development (react, react native, js, css, nextjs) and data egineering and also about new tech.
+- 💬 Ask me about web development (react, react native, js, css, nextjs), api development(mulesoft) and data egineering(snowflake,talend etc) and also about new tech.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/akshaykumark603/">LinkedIn</a>.